 The science driving Biocult

-At its core, Biocult harnesses the power of two essential fungi: Mycorrhiza and Trichoderma asperellum, both produced at AECI Plant Health’s advanced facility in Somerset West.
+At its core, Biocult harnesses the power of two essential fungi: Three species of Mycorrhizae and six strains of Trichoderma asperellum, both produced at AECI Plant Health’s Biocult facility in Somerset West.

 “Trichoderma asperellum, on the other hand, is a saprophytic fungus that thrives around plant roots.
-It prepares the soil for Mycorrhizae by improving its overall health, and acts as a growth promoter by stimulating root development.
-Together, these fungi increase leaf area and enhance photosynthesis efficiency
+It prepares the soil for Mycorrhizae by improving its overall plant health, and acts as a growth promoter by stimulating root development.
+Together, these fungi increase leaf area and enhance photosynthesis efficiency.”

 The combination of these fungi not only boosts the plant’s natural defences but also enriches the soil ecosystem.